Reactive-Network/reactive-smart-contract-demos/README.md

 #### `SEPOLIA_RPC`

-RPC address for Sepolia testnet, `https://rpc2.sepolia.org` unless you want to use your own.
+The Sepolia Testnet RPC address; `https://rpc2.sepolia.org` unless you want to use your own.

 #### `SEPOLIA_PRIVATE_KEY`

-Private key to your Sepolia wallet.
+The private key to your Sepolia wallet.

 #### `REACTIVE_RPC`

-RPC address for Reactive testnet, refer to the [docs](https://dev.reactive.network/docs/kopli-testnet).
+For the Reactive Testnet RPC address, refer to the [docs](https://dev.reactive.network/docs/kopli-testnet).

 #### `REACTIVE_PRIVATE_KEY`

-Private key to your Reactive wallet.
+The private key to your Reactive wallet.

 #### `DEPLOYER_ADDR`